 On desktop platforms, it’s easy to get started with EarthVPN since there’s a native app.
 However, be prepared for a tedious process of configuring the VPN manually on mobile devices.
 Our Score: 6/10.

 The first step toward using this VPN is to sign-up for EarthVPN.
 This process requires you to order a VPN subscription plan, enter your email, username, password, and then fill out your payment information.
-Once done, you’ll have your credentials needed to get started with using EarthVPN.
+Once done, you’ll have your credentials needed to get started using EarthVPN.

 There are two ways to get started – where you can choose to configure the VPN manually, or you can download its native app (which we recommend doing, as it’s the easiest way).
 So, download the Windows or macOS app from EarthVPN’s website.
 We’ve tested this application on Windows, where we ended up with a ZIP file.
 Surprisingly enough, all you need to do is to unzip this file, as there’s no traditional method of installation.
 Open the file with admin privileges and you’ll get to use EarthVPN.